feenkcom/gt4gemstone-old/README.md

     createStone -u http://ws.stfx.eu/4TIV0I28KZ6O?format=text -i Gt4Gemstone -l Gt4Gemstone Gt4Gemstone 3.3.3

-In a stone where GsDevKit is present the server code can be installed with tODE using this the specification at https://raw.githubusercontent.com/feenkcom/gt4gemstone/master/.smalltalk.ston.
+In a stone where GsDevKit is present the server code can be installed with tODE using the specification at https://raw.githubusercontent.com/feenkcom/gt4gemstone/master/.smalltalk.ston.

 For installing the gt4gemstone in a stone that does not require GsDevKit see [gt4gemstone server instalation without GsDevKit](doc/bareGemStoneInstallation.md).
 For installing and configuring GsDevKit on Windows see [GsDevKit Windows Installation](doc/windowsGsDevKitInstallation.md)